CCS-Lab/hBayesDM/cran-comments.md

 ## Misc

-Since hBayesDM takes about 80 min for compilation using 1 core, the timeout should be prolonged.
+Because installation of hBayesDM may take approximately 80 minutes for compilation when using one core, could you allow a higher timeout (e.g., 3 hrs)?